 - Conditions – rights and duties both parties

-a) Declarations – This section will contain statements made the insured that are considered to be legal representations.
+a) Declarations – This section will contain statements made by the insured that are considered to be legal representations.
 Also to be the insured this section is the policyholder’s name, property insured, its value and other factors relating to.

 b) Exclusions – In this section, the insurance company state what it will do.
 The number of exclusions has a direct relationship with the broadness or narrowness of the insurance company.
 If the policy is written on a name variable basis for example five, theft etc, the exclusions will be few but if the policy is an open peril e.g general accident policy, it will have more exclusions to eliminate coverage of risks that are not insurable.